kora-projects/kora-docs/mkdocs/docs/v2/en/guides/http-client-advanced.md

 - response-code-aware decoding with `@ResponseCodeMapper`
 - a method-level `HttpClientInterceptor`
 - a client-wide API-key auth interceptor
+- an imperative call through the base `HttpClient` reusing the generated client configuration
 - a dedicated aggregate endpoint in `ClientTestController` that exercises the advanced data routes

 ## What You'll Need { #youll-need }

-- JDK 17 or later
+- JDK 25 or later
-- Gradle 7+
+- Gradle 9+ (the reference applications use Gradle Wrapper `9.5.1`)
 - Docker Desktop or another local Docker environment for container-based tests
 - A text editor or IDE